I Vitelloni: Plot

-Moraldo, Sandra's brother and the youngest of the five vitelloni, uncomfortably observes Fausto's womanizing as he ponders his own existence, dreaming of ways to escape to the big city.
-Riccardo, the baritone, nourishes unrealistic ambitions to sing and act.
-Alberto, the daydreamer, is supported by his mother and self-reliant sister, Olga.
+Moraldo, Sandra's brother and the youngest of the five vitelloni, uncomfortably observes Fausto's womanizing as he ponders his own existence, dreaming of ways to escape to the city.
+Riccardo, a baritone, nourishes unrealistic ambitions to sing and act.
+Alberto, a daydreamer, is supported by his mother and self-reliant sister, Olga.
 Vulnerable and close to his mother, he's unhappy that Olga is secretly dating a married man.
-Leopoldo, the aspiring dramatist, writes a play that he discusses with Sergio Natali, an eccentric stage actor he hopes will perform in it.
+Leopoldo, an aspiring dramatist, writes a play that he discusses with Sergio Natali, an eccentric stage actor he hopes will perform in it.

 Back from his honeymoon and settled in with Sandra, Fausto is forced to accept a job as a stockroom assistant in a religious-articles shop owned by Michele Curti, a friend of his father-in-law's.
 Incorrigible, Fausto pursues other women even in his wife's presence.

 At the annual masquerade ball, Fausto is bedazzled by the mature beauty of Giulia Curti, his employer's wife.
-Alberto, in drag and half-drunk, executes a surrealistic dance across the ballroom floor with a goofy carnival head made of papier-mâché.
-Returning home at dawn, Alberto is devastated to find his sister running off for good with her married lover.
-Fausto's naive attempt to seduce Giulia results in his being humiliated and then fired by her husband.
-In revenge, he steals the statue of an angel in gold paint from his former employer, enlisting the loyal Moraldo to help him first attempt to sell it to a convent and then sell it to a monk.
-Suspicious, both turn down the offers.
+Alberto, in drag and drunk, executes a surrealistic dance across the ballroom floor with an oversize papier-mâché carnival head.
+Returning home at dawn, Alberto is devastated to find his sister running off for good with her lover.
+Fausto attempts to seduce Giulia, and is humiliated and fired by her husband.
+In revenge, he steals a statue of an angel in gold paint from Curti, enlisting Moraldo to help him attempt to sell it first to a convent and then to a monk.
+Suspicious, both turn him down.
 Fausto ends up leaving the statue with a simple-minded peasant who sets the angel on a mound outside his hovel, caressing it.

-One evening after a variety show, Leopoldo agrees to accompany old Sergio for a walk along the seashore to discuss the merits of his play but when the actor propositions him, he takes to his heels in horror.
+One evening after a variety show, Leopoldo agrees to accompany Natali on a walk along the seashore to discuss the merits of his play, but when Natali propositions him, he flees.
 Learning of Fausto's one-night stand with a variety performer, Sandra runs away from home, taking the baby with her.
-Riccardo, Alberto, Leopoldo, and Moraldo all join in Fausto's desperate search to trace his wife and child.
-When they find her at the home of Fausto's father, Francesco pulls off his belt in a rage and finally whips his son.
-Later, and reconciled for the present, Fausto and Sandra walk home happily and with optimism about their life together.
-Resolved to abandon the provincial monotony of his dead-end town, Moraldo boards the train for anyplace else (Rome), imagining his vitelloni friends sleeping and dreaming their lives away.
+Riccardo, Alberto, Leopoldo, and Moraldo all join in Fausto's desperate search for his wife and child.
+When they find her at Fausto's father's home, Francesco pulls off his belt in a rage and whips his son.
+Later, reconciled for the present, Fausto and Sandra walk home happily and with optimism about their life together.
+Resolved to abandon the provincial monotony of his dead-end town, Moraldo boards a train, imagining his vitelloni friends sleeping and dreaming their lives away.